geodynamics/aspect/doc/sphinx/parameters/Mesh_20refinement.md

 **Pattern:** [List of <[Double 0...MAX_DOUBLE (inclusive)]> of length 0...4294967295 (inclusive)]

 **Documentation:** A list of scaling factors by which every individual refinement criterion will be multiplied by.
-If only a single refinement criterion is selected (using the &lsquo;&lsquo;Strategy&rsquo;&rsquo; parameter, then this parameter has no particular meaning.
+If only a single refinement criterion is selected (using the &ldquo;Strategy&rdquo; parameter, then this parameter has no particular meaning.
 On the other hand, if multiple criteria are chosen, then these factors are used to weigh the various indicators relative to each other.

-If &lsquo;&lsquo;Normalize individual refinement criteria&rsquo;&rsquo; is set to true, then the criteria will first be normalized to the interval $[0,1]$ and then multiplied by the factors specified here.
+If &ldquo;Normalize individual refinement criteria&rdquo; is set to true, then the criteria will first be normalized to the interval $[0,1]$ and then multiplied by the factors specified here.
 You will likely want to choose the factors to be not too far from 1 in that case, say between 1 and 10, to avoid essentially disabling those criteria with small weights.
 On the other hand, if the criteria are not normalized to $[0,1]$ using the parameter mentioned above, then the factors you specify here need to take into account the relative numerical size of refinement indicators (which in that case carry physical units).

 You can experimentally play with these scaling factors by choosing to output the refinement indicators into the graphical output of a run.

 If the list of indicators given in this parameter is empty, then this indicates that they should all be chosen equal to one.
-If the list is not empty then it needs to have as many entries as there are indicators chosen in the &lsquo;&lsquo;Strategy&rsquo;&rsquo; parameter.
+If the list is not empty then it needs to have as many entries as there are indicators chosen in the &ldquo;Strategy&rdquo; parameter.

 (parameters:Mesh_20refinement/Refinement_20fraction)=
 ### __Parameter name:__ Refinement fraction